 I Uncertainty and the Great Recession

 Did high levels of economic and policy uncertainty contribute to the large and persistent increase in unemployment from 2007 to 2009?
 This paper presents a broad range of evidence showing that increased levels of uncertainty were an important factor explaining the cross-sectional distribution of employment patterns during the Great Recession.
-We develop an indicator-based state-level uncertainty index.
-Using this index we find that the uncertainty-unemployment relationship is highly robust, and that pre-existing institutions that raised uncertainty also increased unemployment.
-We then develop a simple model of hiring under uncertainty and show that the employment losses associated with the index were distributed according to its predictions across industries, occupations, and individuals within states.
+To do so, we develop an indicator-based state-level uncertainty index.
+Using this index we find that the uncertainty-unemployment relationship is highly robust, and that higher levels of uncertainty created by pre-existing institutions lead to increased unemployment.
+We then develop a simple model of hiring under uncertainty and show that the employment losses associated with the index were distributed according to the predictions of the model across industries, occupations, and individuals within states.

 Macroeconomists have advanced a number of hypotheses to explain the severity of the 2007-2009 decline in employment.
 These explanations, which are not mutually exclusive, include insufficient demand due to household deleveraging, slow recalculation or adjustment to sector-specific shocks, credit constraints due to problems in the financial sector, and the aforementioned increases in policy and general economic uncertainty.
 Unfortunately, as is often the case in macroeconomics, distinguishing the differential impact of these amplification channels has not been straightforward.